- Duration: 22'

 - Genre: HISTORY, HOLOCAUST

 - Year: 2004

-Elżbieta Fickowska was six months old when her Jewish parents placed her in the custody of Irena Sendler, a Polish woman who, at the peril of her own life, tried to rescue Jewish children from the Warsaw Ghetto.
+Elżbieta Ficowska was six months old when her Jewish parents placed her in the custody of Irena Sendler, a Polish woman who, at the peril of her own life, tried to rescue Jewish children from the Warsaw Ghetto.
 The only thing Elżbieta had with her was a little spoon with her name and birthday engraved on it.
-There was one million of Jewish children in Europe in 1939.
+There were one million Jewish children in Europe in 1939.
 During the war, 90 percent of them were annihilated.
 A half a million of those children were living in Poland.
 Approximately 5,000 were rescued.
-Most of them don’t know their real name or date of birth.
-This is the first film that shows a Jewish child saved during World War II who still lives in Poland.
+Most of them don't know their real name or date of birth.
+This is the first film that shows a Jewish child saved during WWII who still lives in Poland.

 - Directed by: Michał Nekanda-Trepka